Conservatism in the United States: Social views

 Social conservatism in the United States is the defense of traditional family values rooted in Judeo-Christian ethics and the nuclear family.

-There are two overlapping subgroups of social conservatives: the traditional and the religious.
+There are two overlapping subgroups of social conservatives, traditional conservatives and religious conservatives.
 Traditional conservatives strongly support traditional codes of conduct, especially those they feel are threatened by social change and modernization.
-Religious conservatives focus on conducting society as prescribed by fundamentalist religious authorities, rejecting secularism and moral relativism.
+Religious conservatives focus on conducting society based on the morals prescribed by fundamentalist religious authorities, rejecting secularism and moral relativism.
 In the United States, this translates into hard-line stances on moral issues, such as opposition to abortion, LGBT rights, feminism, pornography, comprehensive sex education, and recreational drug use.

 Religious conservatives often assert that America is a Christian nation, calling for laws that enforce Christian morality.
 They often support school prayer, vouchers for parochial schools, and restricting or outlawing abortion.
 Social conservatives are strongest in the Southern "Bible Belt" and in recent years played a major role in the political coalitions of George W. Bush and Donald Trump.